 (a) Bureau grant guidelines require that organizations with less than four years experience in conducting international exchanges be limited to \$60,000 in Bureau funding.
-ECA anticipates awarding two cooperative agreements in the amounts up to \$1,201,850 (Office of the Fulbright Representative in Moscow) and \$625,195, to support program and administrative costs required to implement this exchange program.
+ECA anticipates making one award, in an amount up to \$8,500,000 to support program and administrative costs required to implement this exchange program.
 Therefore, organizations with less than four years experience in conducting international exchanges are ineligible to apply under this competition.
 The Bureau encourages applicants to provide maximum levels of cost sharing and funding in support of its programs.